Chengdu J-20: Training

 Pilot training for the J-20 started as early as March 2017, after the fighter entered limited service in the initial operational capability (IOC) phase.
-During the IOC phase, the fighters are equipped with radar reflectors, also known as Luneburg lens, to enlarge and conceal the actual radar cross-section.
+During the IOC phase, the fighters are equipped with radar reflectors, also known as the Luneburg lens, to enlarge and conceal the actual radar cross-section.

 The J-20 participated in its first combat exercise in January 2018, practicing beyond-visual-range maneuvers against China's fourth-generation fighters such as J-16 and J-10C.
 The exercise was reported to be realistic.
 Training with mixed generations allows pilots to become familiar with fifth-generation aircraft, and to develop tactics both for and against them.
 Chinese Ministry of National Defense also revealed that J-20 has conducted night confrontation missions during several coordinated tactical training exercises.

 The J-20 participated in its first over-ocean combat exercise in May 2018.

-In April 2022, the J-20 is confirmed to be engaged in regular maritime portals in the East China Sea and the South China Sea for routine training missions, in a statement released by the Chengdu Aircraft Corporation.
+In April 2022, the J-20 is confirmed to be engaged in regular maritime patrols in the East China Sea and the South China Sea for routine training missions, in a statement released by CAC.

+In March 2023, Chinese state media reported that the PLAAF uses J-20 fighters to simulate the F-35 in surface strike missions during opposing force training.
+The exercise tested the command chain and kill chain integration between the PLA Ground Force and Air Force, with two branches sharing real-time data for combined air defense missions and training tactics against stealth fighters.